 Why Set Up A Family Trust?

 There are many reasons why people choose to set up a family trust.
 These include:

 - Separating the owner of assets (the beneficiary) from control of the assets.
 This happens through the appointment of a trustee.
-This may be desirable for several reasons, including the beneficiary being underage, or suffering from a disability which might inhibit their ability to make sound decisions.
+This may be desirable for several reasons, including the beneficiary being underage or suffering from a disability that might inhibit their ability to make sound decisions.

 - To provide greater flexibility in tax planning, such as avoiding capital gains tax.

 - To protect the assets held within the trust, and the beneficiaries, from being open to financial claims.